-- meeting of the ARMC if requested to do so by any Committee member or the Chair of the Board. - A quorum of the ARMC shall consist of at least 50% of the total number of eligible voting members. - c) The Chief Executive Officer, or their nominee, must attend every meeting but will not have voting rights. - d) The Chief Executive Officer or delegate is a standard invitee to all ARMC meetings.
+- a) The ARMC will meet at least four times a year.
+In addition, the Chair is required to call a meeting of the ARMC if requested to do so by any Committee member or the Chair of the Board. - b) A quorum of the ARMC shall consist of at least 50% of the total number of eligible voting members. - c) The Chief Executive Officer, or their nominee, must attend every meeting but will not have voting rights. - d) The Chief Executive Officer or delegate is a standard invitee to all ARMC meetings.
 The Chief Executive Officer may also recommend other senior managers to attend ARMC meetings.
 CCQ employees who attend ARMCs meetings are not considered members and do not have voting rights. - e) Additional attendee may be invited at the discretion of the Committee Chair.
 The external auditor and internal auditor will each be invited to attend at least one ARMC meeting per year. - f) A majority of votes by members present and entitled to vote will decide questions arising at ARMC meetings or by way of circular resolution.
 Each member shall have one vote on every occasion.
-The Chair will not have a casting (nor second) vote. - g) The CEO will allocate one or more employees to act as secretary to the ARMC and perform the following functions: - i. providing notice of each meeting to ARMC members, confirming the date, time and venue: - ii. in consultation with the Chair, the CEO and the Chief Financial Officer, drawing up the agenda; - iii. circulating the agenda and supporting documentation to the ARMC members prior to each meeting; and - iv. keeping the minutes of each ARMC meeting and circulating them to ARMC members and to the Company Secretary.
+The Chair will not have a casting (nor second) vote. - g) The CEO will allocate one or more employees to act as secretary to the ARMC and perform the following functions: - i. providing notice of each meeting to ARMC members, confirming the date, time and venue; - ii. in consultation with the Chair, the CEO and the Chief Financial Officer, drawing up the agenda; - iii. circulating the agenda and supporting documentation to the ARMC members prior to each meeting; and - iv. keeping the minutes of each ARMC meeting and circulating them to ARMC members and to the Company Secretary.